 dry skin and itching

 We remain very concerned that many people living with neuro weren't included in the NHS England 'particularly high risk' list.

 If you are considered at particularly high risk you will be contacted and told what this means for you i.e. the vaccine booster.
-For many in our community there is still confusion around this so if you feel safer shielding then do so, but please take care of your mental health, reach out for support and conversation and if you need help, ask for it.
+For many in our community there is still a lot of confusion, so please take care of your mental health, reach out for support and conversation and if you need help, ask for it.

-If you haven't been contacted and you have any concerns seek advice from your treating clinician or specialist team.
+If you have any concerns seek advice from your treating clinician or specialist team.
 You can also contact individual charities and organisations supporting our community.

 There's important information for people living with Endocrine issues and regularly taking steroids Click here

 Download the NHS Steroid Emergency Card here